Ivan Koreta: Other responsibilities

 As a diplomat, Koreta led a Ugandan peace-keeping force to Liberia in 1994.
-In 2016, he was elected as a representative for the UPDF in the 10th Parliament of Uganda; where he now serves as a member of the Public Accounts Committee and the Committee on Presidential Affairs.
+In 2016, he was elected as a representative for the UPDF in the 10th Parliament of Uganda, where he now serves as a member of the Public Accounts Committee and the Committee on Presidential Affairs.

-In February 2019 he was promoted from the rank of Lieutenant General to that of a Four-star General, as a part of a promotions exercise involving over 2,000 men and women of the UPDF.
+In February 2019 he was promoted from lieutenant general to four-star general, in a promotions exercise involving over 2,000 men and women of the UPDF.

 Retirement

-In August 2021, he retired from the UPDF, at the rank of a 4-star general, at the age of 65 years.
+In August 2021, he retired from the UPDF, as a four-star general, at age 65.